Manikantakorrapati/OctaNetInternship/README.md

 This project is for educational purposes as part of an internship task.
 You are free to modify and use it as needed.

----

-This README provides an overview of the project, instructions on running it, and suggestions for potential improvements.